ATLFlight/ATLFlightDocs/TroubleshootFAQ.md

 If the IMU_*.txt file was not created or the IMU data in it does not look correct, please try the following:
 - Ensure that you installed the latest versions platform BSP and flight controller addon from [here] (http://support.intrinsyc.com/projects/snapdragon-flight).
 - Post your issue on the [QDN forum](https://developer.qualcomm.com/forums/hardware/snapdragon-flight) with a snippet of the target console log as well as the log from mini-dm.

+## GPS support
+The on-board GPS module on the Snapdragon Flight™ is *not* supported.
+Please check this page for other options: https://dev.px4.io/hardware-snapdragon.html